-Autumn in the Yorkshire Dales: one day photography workshops
+Autumn in Nidderdale AONB : one day photography workshop

 The emphasis for this workshop will be photographing woodland an we will spend good time in two or at the most three locations.
 We will take in the odd big view as well, but details and a different perspective are the priority here.
-I've chosen quite an early date in autumn so we can spend time in some of Nidderdale's most beautiful woodland - typically the leaves go early!
-I will be monitoring the colours and conditions beforehand, to ensure we make the best of these locations.
+I plan for us to spend our time in the Nidderdale AONB, which includes the beautiful and relatively less known Washburn Valley.

 Working with such a small group, I’m able to cater for both the very experienced and less experienced photographer.
 Given the challenging nature of woodland photography, these particular workshops may not best be suited to a complete beginner - but, if in doubt, please do get in touch.
 I am there to give you as much help as you would like and the day is both about learning and experimenting but also about having fun!

 I have in mind some specific locations but plan to keep a bit of flexibility, given that weather and leaf colour can all vary enormously from year to year.
 One of my key aims for the day is to help you to see the potential for images in all types of location and across all types of subject and, in particular, to help you identify and capture the more intimate, abstract landscapes, macros and nature shots that can be made almost anywhere.

 We will look at how to make the most of conditions on the day - ensuring any kind light can be exploited to its best advantage.
 Almost without exception, there is no such thing as bad light!
 We will also spend a little time learning about processing techniques and looking at the various options available.
 I will finalise a start time and place nearer the time - but the plan is for a dawn start, unless dictations dictate otherwise.
 We will meet at an agreed location and will probably walk from there; although we may also drive to a couple of other nearby locations.